elastic/elasticsearch/README.md

 * `concurrent_streams`: Throttles the number of streams (per node) preforming snapshot operation.
 Defaults to `5`.
 * `chunk_size`: Big files can be broken down into chunks during snapshotting if needed.
 The chunk size can be specified in bytes or by using size value notation, i.e. `1g`, `10m`, `5k`.
 Defaults to `100m`.
 * `compress`: When set to `true` metadata files are stored in compressed format.
 This setting doesn't affect index files that are already compressed by default.
 Defaults to `false`.

+The S3 repositories are using the same credentials as the rest of the S3 services provided by this plugin (`discovery` and `gateway`).
+They can be configured the following way:

+    cloud:
+        aws:
+            access_key: AKVAIQBF2RECL7FJWGJQ
+            secret_key: vExyMThREXeRMm/b/LRzEB8jWwvzQeXgjqMX+6br

+Multiple S3 repositories can be created as long as they share the same credential.

 ## Testing